ConceptaNjolima/MyTNTResources/Week 1/[PM1.2] Ideation and user journey.md

 ## Learning objectives
 * TNTs will learn how to articulate a user journey.
 * TNTs will be able to sketch to express highlevel product concepts.
-* TNTs will understand how this process fits into the product lifecycle.
+* TNTs will understand how low fidelity sketching fits into the product lifecycle.

 ## Time required and pace